marcel-maqsood/Middleware-Navigation/README.md

 |  Target |  Sets the target-window of the element  |  'target' => '_blank'

-we did not listed every link-/attribute, take a closer look at [knpLabs/KnpMenu](https://github.com/KnpLabs/KnpMenu/blob/master/doc/01-Basic-Menus.markdown#menu-attributes) for more informations!
+We did not listed every link-/attribute, take a closer look at [knpLabs/KnpMenu](https://github.com/KnpLabs/KnpMenu/) for more informations!

 ## Credits

-This bundle is inspired by [Zend Framework](https://framework.zend.com).
-It has been developed by [designpark](https://www.designpark.de).
+This Software has been developed by MazeDEV/Marcel-Maqsood(https://github.com/marcel-maqsood/).

 ## License